 The City of Edmonton regulates signs through the Zoning Bylaw.
 Sign rules in the Zoning Bylaw manage the type, size, location, and other features of signs for specific zones.

 Signs play a role in supporting businesses and community organizations, and impact the look and feel of our city.
 The City is reviewing sign regulations to ensure these rules are clear and meet the needs of Edmontonians.

-Proposed amendments to the Zoning Bylaw include:
+Changes to the Zoning Bylaw regulation for signs include:

 - Updating general sign definitions to improve clarity